sarim8133/Kaggle-Playground-Prediction-Competition/README.md

 ### Wrapping up Day 2!
 Decision Tree gave a public score of **0.96179** and Naive Bayes gave only a **0.68609**.

+## Day 3 : Logistic Regression & K-Means classifier

+### Logistic Regression
+Logistic Regression achieved a CV accuracy of **74.88%** and a Kaggle score of **0.61265**.
+The model showed significant underfitting compared to tree-based methods.
+Tuning the regularization parameter `C` had zero impact on accuracy, confirming that the relationship between soil/weather features and irrigation need is fundamentally **non-linear**.
+The linear decision boundaries were too rigid to capture the complex patterns required for high-accuracy predictions.

+### K-Means
+K-Means produced a validation accuracy of **58.72%**, the lowest of all models tested.
+Because K-Means is unsupervised, it grouped data by spatial distance rather than labels.
+Due to the high class imbalance, the majority class ("Low") dominated every cluster, leading the mapping strategy to predict "Low" for all instances.
+This **"failed attempt"** proves that distance-based clustering without label guidance is ineffective for this specific classification task.